LimpanGH/Training-days-practice-scope/README.md

 Ideally, the getRandEvent() function selects an event at random.
 The getTrainingDays() function returns the number of days to train based on the event selected.
 The logEvent() and logTime() functions print the athlete name, event, and number of days to the console.
 But poorly scoped variables are causing errors.

-Expand days scope
-2. To avoid the ReferenceError, declare days within the getTrainingDays function, before the if statement.
+2. Expand days scope.
+To avoid the ReferenceError, declare days within the getTrainingDays function, before the if statement.
 Hint: Declare the variable using let.
 You don’t need to assign a value.

 3. Run the program again: no error, but days is undefined!
 New days variables are being defined in the scope of each if/else if statement.